S.W.A.T. (2003 film): Plot

 The LAPD prepare to transfer Montel into federal custody by air, but are unable to escape before Gamble shoots down the helicopter.
-The police send out a large convoy, which is ambushed by gang members but discovered to be a decoy for Hondo's team, who transport Montel in two SUVs.
+The police send out a large convoy, which is ambushed by gang members whom discovered it to be a decoy for Hondo's team, who transport Montel in two SUVs.
 McCabe reveals himself to be in league with Gamble, who critically wounds Boxer and escapes with Montel and McCabe to the subway, where they hijack a subway car and flee through the sewers as the SWAT team gives chase.
 Fuller then sends all available units to Hawthorne Airport to prevent Montel from escaping by plane.

-Hondo's team commandeers a limousine to reach the airport, but realize that Gamble has a private plane which will land on the Sixth Street Bridge to fly the criminals out of the country.
-Preparing to take off, the plane is intercepted by the SWAT team; Gamble's men are killed, Sanchez is wounded while Kaye arrests Montel, and Hondo confronts McCabe, who commits suicide.
+Hondo's team commandeers a limousine to reach the airport but realizes that Gamble has a private plane that will land on the Sixth Street Bridge to fly the criminals out of the country.
+Preparing to take off, the plane is intercepted and derailed by the SWAT team; Gamble's men are killed, Sanchez is wounded while Kaye arrests Montel, and Hondo confronts McCabe, who commits suicide.
 Street pursues Gamble to the railyard under the bridge, where they fight hand-to-hand until Gamble is knocked under a passing train and killed.
-Fuller and the rest of the LAPD arrive, and Hondo's team deliver Montel to federal prison.
-As the team drive back to Los Angeles, they receive a report of an armed robbery in progress to which Hondo readies his team with prompting from Street.
+Fuller and the rest of the LAPD arrive, and Hondo's team delivers Montel to federal prison.
+As the team drives back to Los Angeles, they receive a report of an armed robbery in progress to which Hondo readies his team with prompting from Street.